Guderian2nd/TrueHistoryAI/AI Rules.md

 SetEconInvesttoFull is VeryLow

-SetLogisticstoX is VeryHigh
+Logistics is LVeryHigh

-SetLogisticstoX is High
+Logistics is LHigh

-SetLogisticstoX is Medium
+Logistics is LMedium

-SetLogisticstoX is Low
+Logistics is LLow

-SetLogisticstoX is VeryLow
+Logistics is LVeryLow

 DoQuestTask is VeryHigh